When you are looking for a new job, do you search on “eDiscovery”, “e-Discovery”, “Litigation support”, or “Document review support”?

 7. Focus on security and technology: Best in class hosting and software

 We have built this platform on the best technology there is to offer in terms of security and performance:

-– Hosted by Siteground, a leading hosting provider in Europe.
+– Hosted by Kinsta, a leading hosting provider.

 – CMS by WordPress and WP Job manager.
 WP Job manager is an official plugin from Automattic, which is WordPress.com’s parent company.
 Both WordPress and WP Job manager get regular security and content updates

 – Purchasing job packages is handled by Woocommerce, also an official plugin from Automattic.
 This is currently turned off until we start charging fees